 Members of either Confraternity may borrow items from the library for three weeks (five weeks in the case of loans overseas).
-Non-members may consult the library by arrangement with the Secretary, but may not borrow from it.
+Non-members may consult the library by arrangement with the General Manager, but may not borrow from it.

 The catalogue database – which includes a complete index to the CSJ Bulletin – has been searchable on-line since 1 March 2006.